pycontribs/ruyaml/README.md

-If your package uses `ruamel.yaml` and is not listed on PyPI, drop me an email, preferably with some information on how you use the package (or a link to the repository) and I\'ll keep you informed when the status of the API is stable enough to make the transition.
+If your package uses `ruamel.yaml` and is not listed on PyPI, drop me an email, preferably with some information on how you use the package (or a link to the repository) and I'll keep you informed when the status of the API is stable enough to make the transition.

 -   [Overview](http://yaml.readthedocs.org/en/latest/overview.html)